mjcarley/amc/README.md

-AMC is a library for Affine Matrix Calculation of geometric transforms, including differentiation for velocity and acceleration evaluation.
+AMC is a library for Affine Motion Calculation, generating transformations for evaluating positions and derivatives (velocity, acceleration, etc).

 It contains the tinyexpr parser and evaluation library written by Lewis Van Winkle and released under the zlib licence.
 It is maintained